 St. Boniface Hospital's Neonatal Intensive Care Unit provides the only fully-functioning incubators for a population of 2.3 million people.

-In a country with the highest rate of infant mortality in the Western Hemisphere - nearly 10x higher than in the United States - we are providing life-saving care to over 50 neonates every month.
+In a country with the highest rate of infant mortality in the Western Hemisphere - nearly 10x higher than in the United States - we are providing life-saving care to an average of 65 neonates every month.